TC AZ is a non-profit 501 (c)(3) Charity - AZ QCO Code 22218

 Sun Joo Lee works as a Board-Certified Music Therapist (MT-BC) and is certified as a Neurologic Music Therapist Fellow.
 As owner and clinical director of Sunshine Music Therapy, LLC, Ms. Lee’s work focuses on neurological diseases, such as strokes, dementia, PD and Alzheimer’s.
 She is a pre-clinical supervisor at Arizona State University and enjoys teaching others to become music therapists.
 As the Music Director Ms. Lee is an ex-officio member of the Board of Tremble Clefs Arizona.

 Mina DeWitt holds a Bachelor of Music degree with a major in vocal studies and a minor in piano from Grand Valley State University, Grand Rapids, Michigan.
 Her Master’s work was in vocal studies and choral direction from Michigan State University in Lansing, MI and Western Michigan University in Kalamazoo, MI.
 In Michigan, she taught piano, organ, voice and theory at the collegiate level.
 She was the accompanist for the Rapid City Dakota Choral Union and a nine voice group called Bella Voce.
 She was Minister of Worship and Music at two churches and involved in musical theater.
 Mina DeWitt moved to Sun City, AZ in June 2014.
 She has always had an acute interest in music therapy.
 She and her husband Dale have three children and seven grandchildren.
-Mina is deeply honored to be a contributing partner as the accompanist for the West Side Tremble Clefs.
+Mina is deeply honored to be a contributing partner as the accompanist for the West Side and the North West Tremble Clefs.